United States Space Command

 United States Space Command (USSPACECOM or SPACECOM) is a unified combatant command of the United States Department of Defense, responsible for military operations in outer space, specifically all operations 100 kilometers (62 miles) and greater above mean sea level.
 U.S. Space Command is responsible for the operational employment of space forces that are provided by the uniformed services of the Department of Defense.

 Space Command was originally created in September 1985 to provide joint command and control for all military forces in outer space and coordinate with the other combatant commands.
 SPACECOM was disestablished in 2002, and its responsibilities and forces were merged into United States Strategic Command.
-A second incarnation of Space Command was established on 29 August 2019, with a reemphasized focus on space as a warfighting domain.
+It was reestablished on 29 August 2019, with a reemphasized focus on space as a warfighting domain.

+The U.S. Space Force is the military service responsible for organizing, training, and equipping the majority of forces for U.S. Space Command, which also includes a smaller number of forces from each of the other branches of the U.S. Armed Forces.

 Mission

-Space Command's mission is: "To conduct operations in, from, and through space to deter conflict, and if necessary, defeat aggression, deliver space combat power for the Joint/Combined force, and defend U.S. vital interests with allies and partners."